Data Science Catalog

 CSC 330L Operating System Design and Distributed Computing Laboratory 1 Credit

 Required lab for CSC 330.
-Students will write parallel programs using MPI and a High Performance Computing Cluster.
+Students will write parallel programs using appropriate programming languages and techniques.

 Offered: every fall.